 If you were overweight when you graduated high school (an uncommon thing in my day, but all too common now) figure out a good bodyweight, get there, and stay there.
 I’m 5’ 7” and weighed 145lbs when I graduated high school.
 I compete in the 148lb weight class as a powerlifter.
 Please take note: I never competed at anything until my late forties.
 It’s never too late to start.

 How do you lose weight?
 Eat better, eat less, and exercise.

 If you do nothing else, realize that life comes in threes.
 Start by balancing these three: mind, body, and spirit.
 Balance—that means the condition of your body matters as much as what you think and what you believe in.
 You have an obligation to take care of your body, an obligation those who love you want you to fulfill for their sake, as well as yours.

 Here’s another three: career, personal life, and exercise.
-You need to pay attention to all three—you need to make time for all three, you need to care enough to do your best at all three.
+You need to pay attention to all three, you need to make time for all three, and you need to care enough to do your best at all three.
 Make time for your exercise and care enough about it to give it your best.